tlewin/helmet/README.md

 Simple web framework for Goliath web server.

-Helmet is inspired on Sinatra framework  (https://github.com/bmizerany/sinatra) without losing the Goliath API design.
+Helmet is **very** inspired on Sinatra framework  (https://github.com/bmizerany/sinatra) without losing the Goliath API design.
 The framework tries some functionalities that Goliath doesn't provide out of the box, like:

   - Session management